 This example shows that, if you change a VAT on a order line from 21% VAT to 1% VAT, it will show in the VAT total at the bottom creating a new group.
 The VAT settings and types will not be changed by this adjustment.

-Contracts are at the center of the application.
+Contracts are at the centre of the application.
 Around contracts Quotations, Orders and Invoices are generated.

 The attributes that define contracts are: a name, a price, a default VAT and optional it could have a picture because what better description than a picture you can have for a contract and a text description.

 Catalog checkbox and catalog description are used for a special list of contracts.

 The listview is an overview of the contacts where you have the basic functions like add and delete for managing the list.

 It is possible to offer products as a download, like software.
 Including a digital key that is generated by JBA Digital.
 Information of the sold products is available on the tabs of an Account or Consumer, where also a send function can be found.